If you're a business owner or Responsible Person you NEED to know about Life Safety Systems! We cut through the jargon and bring you the facts...

 Once you have all the relevant systems in place it's vital to test them, keep them maintained and document this clearly.
 If the worst happens you'll need to prove you fulfilled your duty as Responsible Person to avoid prosecution!

 Never be tempted to print off a generic risk assessment from the internet!
 If you don't have the required knowledge to do this task properly then call an expert.
-Blake's don't do Risk Assessments but we can recommend someone to you.
-Click the button below for this or any other advice you need!
+Blake's doesn't do Risk Assessments but we can recommend someone to you.
+Contact us for this or any other advice you need!

 We know that being a business owner or Responsible Person is a heavy burden.
 We've used our many years of experience to create this FREE e-book.
 Download it today and learn the 10 things you absolutely MUST get right to safeguard your people, sleep soundly and stay out of jail!